 The kneading of this dough takes a bit of time.
-You can do it in a stand mixer, but with the dough being relatively low in moisture, I personally think it’s best to knead by hand.
+You can use a stand mixer, but with the dough being relatively low in moisture, I personally think it’s best to knead by hand.
 Give it a good work for 8-10 minutes on a floured surface, or until you can poke it with a finger and the dough springs back into place.
 That’s when you know it’s time to rest.

 Cut into 12 strips in a way that the strips are the shorter version, not longer.